jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 ![](/projects/makingfastersystems/processor_memory_gap.png)
 (chart from [Computer Architecture: A Quantitative Approach, 6th Edition, page 80](https://archive.org/details/computerarchitectureaquantitativeapproach6thedition/page/n111/mode/1up))

 In 1974, Knuth's programs executed almost directly on the CPU.
-A typical web application today has many more layers between its code and the CPU, including an operating system (30 million lines of code), a browser (26 million lines of code) with a virtual machine, and likely 10s-100s of 3rd party libraries.
-On many software projects, developers can only really control what 3rd party libraries they use and what code they write themselves, and have to understand the constraints imposed by the operating system, browser, and virtual machine.
+A typical web application today has many more layers between its code and the CPU, including an operating system (30 million lines of code), a browser (26 million lines of code) with a virtual machine, and likely 10s-100s of 3rd party libraries running on end users' computers.
+It likely also involves many more computers spread across datacenters throughout the world, each with their own layers of software.
+There's many more choices to make, and programmers need to understand the soft constraints imposed by those choices and the choices of the people who use their software.
+Even if the problem they are solving calls for a web application (which might not be the case!), programmers and the people they work with can still decide the programming languages and 3rd party libraries they use, the code they write themselves, and on which computers the code runs.
+Every decision has consequences.

 ## Only Do Useful Work
 Once we've understood the problem, we can use our understanding to minimize waste.
 The fastest thing is doing nothing.
 The fastest *useful* thing is doing nothing unneeded.